smilep/cheque-handler/README.md

 ### Installation

-Requirements: You can have any Windows(xp,vista or windows 7).
+- Requirements: You can have any Windows(xp,vista or windows 7).
 This software runs on any amount of RAM and Hard Disk and on every processor.
-Only requirement is MS-Access which comes with MS-Office and Java Runtime Enviroment(JRE) which is installed mostly by default.
+- Only requirement is MS-Access which comes with MS-Office and Java Runtime Enviroment(JRE) which is installed mostly by default.
 If it's not intalled then download it from https://cds.sun.com/is-bin/INTERSHOP.enfinity/WFS/CDS-CDS_Developer-Site/en_US/-/USD/ViewProductDetail-Start?ProductRef=jre-6u23-oth-JPR@CDS-CDS_Developer OR search google for JRE.
 JRE is legally free and only of 15 Mbs.

 ### Database setup
-Keep 'ChequePrintStartdatabase.mdb' file in any folder where the path or location of this file will not be changed.
+1) Keep 'ChequePrintStartdatabase.mdb' file in any folder where the path or location of this file will not be changed.
-->Go to control panel of you computer
+2) Go to control panel of you computer
-->click on administrative tools
+3) click on administrative tools
-->click on DataSources(ODBC)
+4) click on DataSources(ODBC)
-->click on Add->choose Microsoft Access Driver (*.mdb) and click Finish ->Now a new window will open Type cheque in Data Source Name field.
+5) click on Add->choose Microsoft Access Driver (*.mdb) and click Finish
+6) Now a new window will open Type cheque in Data Source Name field.
-->click on select->Now browse to the 'ChequePrintStartdatabase.mdb' file.
+7) click on select->Now browse to the 'ChequePrintStartdatabase.mdb' file.
 While choosing the databse as you will click on folder containing 'ChequePrintStartdatabase.mdb' file, 'ChequePrintStartdatabase.mdb' will appear written on left side of window.
 Select it and click on Ok
-->Now click on 'cheque' under name field and click on advanced->enter the password you received from LoJis System Solutions.
+8) Now click on 'cheque' under name field and click on advanced
+9) enter the password.
 Click on ok without filling any other field.
 Now you are ready to use the software.

 ### How to use the application
 1) Run the software by double clicking on ChequePrintStart.jar file.